Jack Benny Center for the Arts

 The Jack Benny Center for the Arts, located in Bowen Park, Waukegan, Illinois, is the Cultural Arts Division of the Waukegan Park District.
-The Center plays host to the Bowen Park Theatre and Opera Company (a professional theatre/opera company), the Waukegan Symphony Orchestra and Concert Chorus (community based performance groups), as well as numerous theatre, dance, and /visual art classes and private music and voice lessons.
+The Center plays host to the Bowen Park Theatre and Opera Company (a professional theatre/opera company), the Waukegan Symphony Orchestra and Concert Chorus (community based performance groups), as well as a number of theatre, dance, and /visual art classes and private music and voice lessons.
 The center started out as a not-for-profit corporation in 1964.
 Upon the death of Jack Benny in 1974, the name was changed.
 The music and fine arts school became part of the Waukegan Park District in 1982 as a division of the recreation department.

 History

 The Waukegan Park District completed a new home for the center and its departments in Bowen Park in 1987 and had become its own division of the park district.
 Originally the Center had been in Bowen Park, moved to Powell Park for a time, and was delighted to return to Bowen Park.
 With the addition of Goodfellow Hall, an eighty-nine-seat lecture-recital hall, the division founded Bowen Park Theatre and Bowen Park Opera in the mid 1980s.
 These two companies went from semi-professional to fully professional, non-Equity, non-union in three years.